utmapp/docs.getutm.app/preferences/macos.md

 ## **macOS 13+**{: .label .label-green } Show menu bar icon
 If enabled, a menu bar extra for UTM will be displayed.
 This allows you to quickly start and stop a VM as well as quit UTM.

+## Prevent system from sleeping...
+If enabled, system idle sleep will be disabled when *any* VM is running (including headless ones).

+## Do not show confirmation when closing...
+UTM will warn you when you attempt to close a window of a running VM or when you attempt to quit the application while there are still running VMs.
+Not properly shutting down a guest could result in data loss.
+This option will disable the prompt.

 ## Display

 ### VM display size is fixed